uva-responsibleai/fall-24/fairness/jan-31.md

 The effect size is $$\frac{mean_{x \in X} s(x, A, B) - mean_{y \in Y}s(y, A, B)}{std - dev_{x \in X \bigcup Y} s(w, A, B)}$$
 This is a normalized measure of how separated the two distributions (of associations between the target and attribute) are. \

+Word-Embedding Factual Association Test (WEFAT): WEFAT is used to assess the veridicality of associations in word embeddings.
+It measures the correlation between the distribution of occupations in the word embedding space and the actual gender distribution in various professions based on U.S. labor statistics.
+This method helps to distinguish between biases that reflect real-world distributions and those that are purely stereotypical.

 # Key Findings